 How the Money Market Account Compares

-When compared to 185 Money Market accounts tracked by DepositAccounts.com, which are available nationwide and have a minimum deposit requirement of $5k or less, earn.bank’s Money Market Account APY currently ranks first.
+When compared to 186 Money Market accounts tracked by DepositAccounts.com, which are available nationwide and have a small minimum deposit requirement, earn.bank’s Money Market Account APY currently ranks second.

 Looking for the best MMA rates, either nationwide or in your state?
 Please refer to our Money Market Accounts rates table page.